davsar89/COSMIC_RAY_FLUXES/README.md

-### Calculates the fluxes (/cm²/s) of cosmic (secondary) particles as a function of altitude, based on PARMA (Fortran 90).
+### Calculates the fluxes (/cm²/s) of cosmic (secondary) particles as a function of altitude (angular and energy integrated), based on PARMA (Fortran 90).
 An illustrative example is included for electrons with min energy thresholds set at 0.3 and 1 MeV, and altitudes between 10 and 20 km.

 * Requirements: a Fortran 90 compiler (like `gfortran`), and optionally `python`.
 * Open a terminal and run `make` command to compile the Fortran 90 code and produce executable `electron_fluxes`